schappag/threshold_estimation/README.md

 # threshold_estimation

-Python codes to estimate breakpoints
+Python codes to estimate breakpoints in piecewise linear functions consisting of either three or two piecewise linear functions and noise.
+Classical application: estimation of anerobic thresholds in physiological data.

 Codes provided here where used in the publication